nfdi-de/section-metadata-wg-onto/recommendations/D_Development_Best_Practices/README.md

    that is commonly used by other terminologies of the field.
 Likewise for annotation properties.
-   - This is derived from OBO Foundry Principle #7, which mandates the use of relation from OBO’s Relation Ontology (RO), but RO might not be suitable for all terminologies outside of OBO.
+   - This is derived from OBO Foundry Principle #7, which mandates the use of relation from OBO's Relation Ontology (RO), but RO might not be suitable for all terminologies outside of OBO.
 8. **Documentation** - The owners of the terminology should strive to provide as much documentation as possible.